Itimoto/Tower-of-Hanoi/README.md

 Fine.
 There are 3 Steps to Moving One Ring from one Column (the *Position* Column) to Another (a *Target* Column):
 1. Move the Stack Above it to a Different Column
-   - This is the *Swap*, or *Temporary* Column.
+   - This is the Current Ring's/Stack's *Swap*, or *Temporary* Column.
-   - We need this so that the Stack in question (or: Ring in question / bottom-most Ring) can move to its *Target* Column
+   - We need this so that the Current Ring/Stack (or: bottom-most Ring) can move to its *Target* Column
-   - With the 'first' movement, we define the *Swap* Column as the Column that isn't the *Position* or *Target* Column
+   - With the 'first' movement, we define the Current *Swap* Column as the Column that isn't the *Position* or *Target* Column
 2. Move the Ring to the *Target* Column
    - Now, everything's set.
 But what about the rest of Stacks?
 They're all at the *Swap*!
    - Well...